Interested in attending film school? Keep reading to explore some of the best film schools in the US.

 The Department of Visual and Media Arts at Emerson College offers the Global Bachelor of Fine Arts in Film Art and the Bachelor of Fine Arts in Stage and Screen Design/Technology.

-Emerson also offers Masters's programs in film, notably the Master of Fine Arts in Film & Media Art and the Master of Fine Arts in Writing for Film and Television.
+Emerson also offers MFA programs in film, notably the Master of Fine Arts in Film & Media Art and the Master of Fine Arts in Writing for Film and Television.
 Each program trains students in the fundamentals of liberal arts and offers experiential learning opportunities to facilitate hands-on skills.

 Along with a diverse selection of courses, Emerson provides students with a range of exciting opportunities.
 Such as the Emerson Film Festival and It’s All True Festival, which both celebrate student film work.